 The requirements in Section 8.12.2 shall apply for CRS based discovery signal measurements comprising RSRP and RSRQ measurements [4].8.12.2.2 Measurements of a secondary component carrier

 A secondary component carrier may be activated and deactivated by MAC-CE commands as specified in [17].
-The applicable performance requirements depend on whether the SCell on the corresponding frequency is actived or deactivated.
+The applicable performance requirements depend on whether the SCell on the corresponding frequency is activated or deactivated.

 8.12.2.3 Measurements of a secondary component carrier with active SCell